Organizing Test Fixtures into Layers¶

 nose2 includes a DSL for setting up layer-using tests called “such”.
 Read all about it here: Such: a Functional-Test Friendly DSL.

 The layers plugin module includes a second plugin that alters test

 report output to make the layer groupings more clear.
 When activated

 file), test output that normally looks like this:

 test (test_layers.NoLayer) ... ok test (test_layers.Outer) ... ok test (test_layers.InnerD) ... ok test (test_layers.InnerA) ... ok test (test_layers.InnerA_1) ... ok test (test_layers.InnerB_1) ... ok test (test_layers.InnerC) ... ok test2 (test_layers.InnerC) ... ok ---------------------------------------------------------------------- Ran 8 tests in 0.001s OK

 test (test_layers.NoLayer) ... ok Base test (test_layers.Outer) ... ok LayerD test (test_layers.InnerD) ... ok LayerA test (test_layers.InnerA) ... ok LayerB LayerC test (test_layers.InnerC) ... ok test2 (test_layers.InnerC) ... ok LayerB_1 test (test_layers.InnerB_1) ... ok LayerA_1 test (test_layers.InnerA_1) ... ok ---------------------------------------------------------------------- Ran 8 tests in 0.002s OK

-The layer reporter plugin can also optionally colorize the keywords (‘A’, ‘having’, and ‘should’ by default) in output from tests defined with the such DSL.
+The layer reporter plugin can also optionally colorize the keywords (by default, ‘A’, ‘having’, and ‘should’) in output from tests defined with the such DSL.

-If you would like to change how the layer is displayed you need to set the description attribute.
+If you would like to change how the layer is displayed, set the

 class LayerD(Layer): description = '*** This is a very important custom layer description ***'